BEST HIGH SCHOOL PHYSICS STUDENT RESOURCES

 What is the connection between martial arts and torque?

 How can the concept of latent heat be used to design more energy-efficient buildings?

 The videos utilize animations, visualizations, demonstrations, and examples from engineering and science disciplines.
 They grab the viewer’s attention by asking a provoking question or describing a real-world phenomenon.
 They tell viewers what prerequisite knowledge they will need to understand the topic and what they will learn by watching the video.

-http://www.compadre.org/IVV/ Interactive Video Vignettes (IVVs) are available for free; and Priscilla Laws' group has an NSF grant to develop more of them.
+http://www.compadre.org/IVV/ Interactive Video Vignettes (IVVs) are available for free.
 Each online vignette addresses a learning difficulty identified by PER.
 They take about 10 minutes to complete.

 IVVs are designed for use as online assignments such as homework, pre-class tutorials, flipped-classroom lecture segments, or Interactive Web Lectures.
 The interactivity helps engage students and keep them focused.